Editor’s Note: Yes, E&O prices have dropped; now here are a few tips on getting the most for your money.

 Having your policy respond to such a scenario offers peace of mind even if you don’t do pest inspections.
 If you do pest inspections, does the E&O program you’re considering include this coverage?
 If not, how much additional is it?
 Is there a surcharge after a certain percentage of your revenue?
 Find out which coverages are included in the base policy you are considering and which you have to pay extra for: WDI (termite/pest), radon, commercial, pool/spa.
 When it comes to your E&O insurance, big price does not necessarily mean big coverage (and visa versa).

-Are Bodily Injury/Property Damage (BIPD) and General Liability coverages available?
-BIPD and general liability are not the same and may even be different from policy to policy.
-You may need both if you want coverage for bodily injury and/or property damage claims that arise out of your professional services as an inspector (“after the fact” claims, such as a child being injured after the family moves into the subject home due to a damaged staircase that you allegedly missed in your report), and premises coverage while you’re at the property- if you forget to turn the water off in the bathtub during an inspection and ruin the new floors.
+Is General Liability coverage included?
+Both for when you’re at the job site and for bodily injury and property damage claims that arise out of your professional services as an inspector “after the fact.”
+These are claims, such as a child being injured after the family moves into the subject home due to a damaged staircase that you allegedly missed in your report, as well as premises coverage while you’re at the property- if you forget to turn the water off in the bathtub during an inspection and ruin the new floors.
 Ask your agent to explain the differences.
 If they are available, are the prices competitive?

 Prior Acts: In a previous story we discussed prior acts coverage and Claims Made policies in depth.
 The vast majority of inspectors have Claims Made policies and most of the recognized home inspector programs provide prior acts free for qualified applicants.
 The key idea is simple: if you have insurance currently, you must renew on or before the expiration of the policy to ensure continuous coverage for past inspections.
 The same is true if you are switching insurance companies: do so before your policy expires and you should have no problems maintaining prior acts.
 For a complete discussion of Claims Made policies and prior acts, click the story “Inspector’s E&O Insurance: Market Softens- Prices Drop” on the home page at OREP.org.